T1taniumF0rge-Industries-Inc/Software/Programs.md

 -> [Visual Studio:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Visual%20Studio/Visual%20Studio/v17.9.6)

-Note that to install VS, you need at least 10GB of free disk space on the C:\ drive.
+Note that to install VS, you need at least 10GB of free disk space on the C:\ Drive.

 1 -> [Community Edition:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Visual%20Studio/Visual%20Studio/v17.9.6/VisualStudioCommunitySetup_17.9.6.exe) The version most people will download.
-It's free and is the real editor if you want to do C++ or C#.
+It's free and is the real editor if you want to do C++ or C#, Python and etc...

 2 -> [Enterprise Edition:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Visual%20Studio/Visual%20Studio/v17.9.6/VisualStudioEntrepriseSetup_17.9.6.exe) The VS for businesses.
-BTW if your job has this, you have a good job and deserve to be paid higher.
+By-the-way if your job has this, you have a good job and deserve to be paid higher.

 3 -> [Professional Edition:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Visual%20Studio/Visual%20Studio/v17.9.6/VisualStudioProfessionalSetup_17.9.6.exe) Aha, professional developper.
 Have this and code to the races!